-Invoices with an option to ‘pay now’ (via credit card or other online payments methods) get settled 50% faster.
+Invoices with an option to ‘pay now’ get paid 50% faster.

 Invoices with an option for clients to pay using a credit card via online payments get paid so much faster.
 Speeding up payment will improve your businesses growth, minimise late payments and vastly improve your cashflow.
 Imagine what you could do with that extra cash!